- Découvertes

 Preparation

-Preparation of onion chutney:
+Preparation of the onion chutney:

 - Peel and finely slice the onions.